amaurijp/aRIX/README.md

 - The **program uses convolutional neural networks (CNNs)** to classify document sections.
 - **Topic-based searches** rely on **LDA & LSA document-topic matrices**.
 - **LLM prompts** assist in **automatic parameter extraction**.
+- The terms present in each category [🔗 Available Categories] are found during corpus processing by calculating cosine similarities of the word-vector embeddings and are recorded in the json file `.../Inputs/ner\_rules.json`.
+The match attempt will be done using function `regex.search( cat_term , input_document )`.

 ---